 08 of 10

-Another great British gardening magazine that is available in the U.S. and Canada.
-They follow the year at various British estate gardens, including Christopher Lloyd's Great Dixter, and offer great tips for an assortment of gardening styles.Continue to 9 of 10 below.
+Another great British gardening magazine that is available in the U.S. and Canada, "Gardens Illustrated" covers various British estate gardens, including Christopher Lloyd's Great Dixter, and offers great tips for an assortment of gardening styles.Continue to 9 of 10 below.

 09 of 10